aplosdev/aplos/docs/guide/index.md

 </section>

-Replace `!!YOUR_COLOR_HEX!!` with your desired color hex code.

-You can also customize any other style of the project under the `$color-accent` variable.

 ## Customizing Configuration

 You can edit the `config.mts` file to tailor the template to your needs. **I've made an page that explains how to do that.**